ALISS (A Local Information System for Scotland)

 Who We Are:

-The ALISS (A Local Information System for Scotland) programme is funded by the Scottish government and delivered by the Health and Social Care Alliance Scotland (the ALLIANCE).
-It is co-produced with people and professionals in Scotland’s communities.
+ALISS is funded by the Scottish government and delivered by the Health and Social Care Alliance Scotland (the ALLIANCE).
+The programme is co-produced with people and professionals in Scotland’s and aims to ensure that everyone in Scotland has the right information, at the right time, about resources that are available to help them live well and stay connected to their community.

 Who to Refer: